-From September 2020, all primary schools have a legal duty to ensure children receive Relationship and Health Education, and all secondary aged children to receive Relationship Education, Relationship and Sex Education and Health Education.
+This policy covers the schools in HCAT.
+Our Trust is a combination of primary and secondary schools, and this policy outlines our approach to Relationship, Sex, and Health and Education.
 This policy aims to inform all key stakeholders how the Trust intends to deliver RSHE (Relationship and Sexual Education) curriculum.